-NOTE: Hunters are once again required to tag all deer upon harvest and before transporting deer.
+NOTE: Hunters are required to tag all deer upon harvest and before transporting deer.

 There are two ways to report harvests:

 To report your deer the following information is needed:

 Know your hunting location details before you go hunting to speed the harvest report process.
 Keep this information with you while hunting to report a deer from the field via phone or mobile device.

 Each deer reported through the AHRS is assigned a Confirmation Number as a permanent record.
 This number should be recorded in the space on your license or permit (click for example) and on the tag affixed to the deer.
 This number should be retained as long as venison or any parts or mount of the deer remain in a hunter's possession.

 Hunters may report a deer without the Deer Management Unit and township information.
 However, Fish and Wildlife strongly requests that hunters make every effort to report this information as it is a valuable decision-making tool for developing deer management strategies and hunting season regulations.
 If this harvest information is determined after reporting a deer, please call the regional deer biologist listed below.